What's your name?

 A:

-At the top of the description, the brand states their cat litterbox is used by 750,000 cat parents.
 This is a powerful social proof element.
-Is this possible that mobile page visitors are blowing past without registering the number?
+Is this possible that mobile page visitors are blowing past without noticing that number?
+It’s mentioned just once on the page.
 If true, it would greatly disadvantage our sales pitch.
-So I definitely want people to be aware of this big number.

 B: